george-hawkins/pololu-romi-jetbot/jetson-nano-notes.md

 The issue is covered in Ubuntu [bug 1741027](https://bugs.launchpad.net/ubuntu/+source/unity-control-center/+bug/1741027/) - they claim to have fixed this in November 2018 but it still seems to be present here.

-This post nVidia [forum post](https://devtalk.nvidia.com/default/topic/1042018/jetson-agx-xavier/setting-up-vnc-server-solved-/) points to the only solution I got to work:
+This post Nvidia [forum post](https://devtalk.nvidia.com/default/topic/1042018/jetson-agx-xavier/setting-up-vnc-server-solved-/) points to the only solution I got to work:

     $ sudo vim /usr/share/glib-2.0/schemas/org.gnome.Vino.gschema.xml